Constructing Perfect Steganographic Systems: A universal stegosystem for -order Markov sources

-Then $X$ is acquired from $x^*$ as follows: all pairs corresponding to $u$ are left unchanged, while all pairs corresponding to $v_k$ are transformed to pairs corresponding to $v_{y_1}v_{y_2}v_{y_3}\dots$; in our example

-Decoding is obvious: Bob groups the symbols of $X$ into pairs, ignores all occurrences of $aa$ and $bb$ and changes $ab$ to $0$ and $ba$ to $1$.

-The properties of the described stegosystem, which we call $St^0_2$, are summarized in the following (nearly obvious) statement. \begin{proposition} Suppose that a source $\mu$ generates i.i.d. random variables taking values in $A=\{a,b\}$ and let this source be used for encoding secret messages consisting of a sequence of i.i.d. equiprobable binary symbols using the method $St^0_2$.
-Then the sequence of symbols output by the stegosystem obeys the same distribution $\mu$ as the input sequence. \end{proposition} The proof of this statement is simple, and we omit it since in the next section a stegosystem is presented that has stronger properties.
-It is also easy to see that the same method can be used when the alphabet $A$ is not binary.
-Indeed, everything that we need to construct $St_2^0(A)$ is that there is some (partial) ordering on the set $A$.
-Then Alice can use each consecutive pair $a_1a_2$ such that either $a_1<a_2$ or $a_2<a_1$ to transmit one bit of the secret text.
+Decoding is obvious: Bob groups the symbols of $X$ into pairs, ignores all occurrences of $a_ia_i$, and changes $a_ia_j$ to $0$ if $i<j$ and to 1 otherwise. \begin{proposition} Suppose that a source $\mu$ generates i.i.d. random variables taking values in $A=\{a_1,a_2,a_3\}$ and let this source be used for encoding secret messages consisting of a sequence of i.i.d. equiprobable binary symbols using the method described above.
+Then the sequence of symbols output by the stegosystem obeys the same distribution $\mu$ as the input sequence. \end{proposition} The proof is easy to derive; it is given in \cite{Ryabko:09steg}.
+It is also easy to see that the same method can be used when the alphabet $A$ is any partially ordered set.
+The ordering can also be arbitrary, and can be known to the observer Eve.
+For example, in the case when $A$ is the set of all digital images, one can assume length-lexicographical ordering on $A$.